LiYangHart/Hyperparameter-Optimization-of-Machine-Learning-Algorithms/README.md

 * [TPOT](https://github.com/EpistasisLab/tpot)

 ## Citation
-If you find this repository useful in your research, please cite:
+If you find this repository useful in your research, please this article as:

-L. Yang and A. Shami, "On Hyperparameter Optimization of Machine Learning Algorithms: Theory and Practice," Neurocomputing, 2020.
+L. Yang, A. Shami, On Hyperparameter Optimization of Machine Learning
+Algorithms: Theory and Practice, Neurocomputing (2020), doi: https://doi.org/10.1016/j.neucom.2020.07.061